 There are several different types of electronic filtering systems you can install in your home.

-An electrostatic filter uses magnetically charged substance to attract.
+An electrostatic filter uses magnetically charged components to capture.
 These washable filters are 97 percent effective at extracting tiny particles from your home’s air.
 Plus, they’re also 30 times more effective than regular filters.

 An electronic air cleaner uses a high-voltage magnetic charge to trap particles.